JedMoutahir/ProjetAppliWeb/README.md

 - Reinforcement Learning with human's feedbacks
 - Under a post there will be a feed with similar theme
 - Comment section

+## Technologies
+- JEE/Jboss Backend
+- React Frontend
+- Python Machine Learning Deamon

+## Content
+- BackEnd folder : contains the backend of the project
+- FrontEnd folder : contains the frontend of the project
+- ImageClassification folder : contains the machine learning model
 -